ncagle/DNS-over-HTTPS/HSTS.md

  * Copy the name to 'buf' (no longer than buflen bytes).
  * Set 'buflen' to the length of the name
  * Set 'includeSubDomain' to TRUE or FALSE.
- *
+ * Set 'expire' to a date stamp or a zero length string for *forever*
+ * (wrong date stamp format might cause the name to not get accepted) *
  * Return codes:
  * CURLSTS_AGAIN - call the function again